 Some advance features documented on Microsoft’s site may not be available at the College as functions may require backend in systems that could not be installed.
 For information on specific features or functions please contact the BCTC Help Desk.

-The migration will require a staff member to update their software and other applications at their desktop.
+There are various ways to update Office 2013.
+The BCTC staff will inform Employee in advance update process.
 Employee will need to be away from their machines for 45 minutes to allow a technician to complete the required update.

 4. Will I lose any data?

-Employees will not lose any data while migrating to the new Office 2010 platform or Email System, Exchange.
+Employees will not lose any data while updating to the new Office 2013 platform or Email System.
 The College will only be upgrading the software to employee desktops.